-Wireless LEDs Are Off
+Wireless LED Is Off

-If the Wireless LEDs stay off, check to see if the Wireless On/Off button on the router has been pressed.
-This button turns the wireless radios in the router on and off.
-The Wireless LEDs are lit when the wireless radio is turned on.
+If the Wireless LEDs stay off, check to see if the Wireless radio has been disabled in the Advanced Wireless Settings screen (Advanced Wireless Settings on page 60).
+The Wireless LED is lit when the wireless radio is turned on.